VedavyasaRao/ModernCPP/README.md

 ### nullptr
 NULL is defined as macro, represented as an integer with the value of 0.
 However it's misused to represent null pointers. nullptr_t data type is introduced specifically to prevent misuse of NULL in place of null pointers. nullptr is the only instance of this type and can be used in place of a null pointer.
 More details can be found [here](https://modcpp11.blogspot.com/search/label/nullptr).
-### numeric limits
-numeric_limits is a template class that defines functions such as min(), max() along with host of other functions that are related to arithmetic types.
-Specialized classes from numeric_limits are defined for fundamental arithmetic types such as int, double.
-These methods in these classes can be used instead of  of macros.
-More details can be found [here](https://modcpp11.blogspot.com/search/label/numeric%20limits).
 ### perfect forwarding
 The rvalue semantics enable passing the arguments without ambiguity  to the handler function in the factory method.
 More details can be found [here](https://modcpp11.blogspot.com/search/label/perfect%20forwarding).